luckysmg/flutter_swipe_action_cell/README.md

 # About CompletionHandler in onTap function of SwipeAction

 it means how you want control this cell after you tap it.
-If you don't want any animation,just don't call it and update your data and UI with setState()
+If you don't want any animation, just don't call it and update your data and UI with setState()

 If you want some animation: